SivaManivannan/resume/JSON-SCHEMA-GUIDE.md

 - Always use `YYYY-MM` (e.g., "2020-06" for June 2020)
 - For current positions, omit `toDate` and set `current: true`
 - Company dates should span all role dates
+- For single-role positions, dates can be omitted at role level to avoid duplication

 ### 3. Label Consistency
 - Use exact same spelling and capitalization